jeremytammik/tbc/a/2024_context.md

 Lets' say I subscribe to a Revit event, and hook that to some piece of internal logic.
 That internal logic calls reentrantly into some other piece of code that needs to perform Revit functionality, e.g., altering the UI.
 That same piece of code might also be called from outside a Revit event (external or internal), and therefore, as I understand it, would need to move to an external event.
-As it stands, the developer has to follow that callstack for any time they connect these events up and hope they know whether they're inside Revit at the start or not.
+As it stands, the developer has to follow that call stack for any time they connect these events up and hope they know whether they're inside Revit at the start or not.
 What I'd like is a low-level dispatch that would be something like:

 <pre><code>if(InRevitContext)